 The #do instruction needs a matching #enddo instruction.
 All code inbetween these two instructions will be read as many times as indicated in the parameter field of the #do instruction.
 The parameter lvar is a preprocessor variable of which the value is determined by the other parameters.
-Inside the loop it should be referred to by enclosing its name between a backquote/quote pair (in old notation a pair of quotes).
+Inside the loop it should be referred to by enclosing its name between a backquote/quote pair as is usual for preprocessor variables.
 The various possible parameter fields have the following meaning: